-Examples might be a steaming cup of coffee, fresh air as you opened the front door this morning, freshly baked bread as you walked past the bakery, the familiar smell of your partner’s perfume….
+A steaming cup of coffee, fresh air as you opened the front door this morning, freshly baked bread as you walked past the bakery, the familiar smell of your partner’s perfume….

 For which touch are you most grateful?

-Perhpas it was a cuddle from your small child, stroking your cat, sinking into the sofa at the end of a long day, holding your partner’s hand….
+A cuddle from your small child, stroking your cat, sinking into the sofa at the end of a long day, holding your partner’s hand….

 For which sound are you most grateful?

-It might be a favourite song playing on the radio, a baby’s laugh, birdsong, water running as you fill the bath tub….
+A favourite song playing on the radio, a baby’s laugh, birdsong, water running as you fill the bath tub….